 - Swallowing (oral use): when an individual swallows a drug, like a pill, it is ingested orally.
 It is absorbed into the bloodstream through the stomach lining and the intestines.
 Ingesting prescription drugs orally is extremely common.
 Those who ingest drugs will feel the effects in varying amounts of time based on how much they consume and how fast-acting the drug is.

-- Smoking (oral use): smoking drugs a faster way to get them to enter the bloodstream than oral or nasal ingestion.
+- Smoking (oral use): smoking drugs is a faster way to get them to enter the bloodstream than oral or nasal ingestion.
 Those who smoke drugs will feel the effects very quickly.
 Some commonly smoked chemical substances include marijuana, crack cocaine, and methamphetamine.

 Injecting vs. Snorting Drugs

 Snorting chemical substances will produce a high in minutes, and injecting chemical substances will produce a high almost instantaneously.
-It can be difficult to determine which method of ingestion is the most addictive, seeing as this will depend heavily on personal preference.
+It can be difficult to determine which method of ingestion is the most addictive, as this will depend heavily on personal preference.
 This will also depend on the type of drug that is being ingested.

-Asolute Awakening – Drug Addiction Help
+Absolute Awakening – Drug Addiction Help